deventw/auto-refresh/README.md

 1. Fetches the HTML of the current page (or specified URL) with a timestamp to bypass cache
 2. Extracts matching tags from the HTML using the regex pattern (default: `<script src="...">` tags)
 3. Compares the extracted sources with the previous check
-4. If changes are detected, prompts the user to refresh
+4. If changes are detected, calls `onUpdateDetected` callback (if provided) and prompts the user to refresh
+   - Uses `onShowPopup` if provided, otherwise uses default `confirm()` dialog
 5. Reloads the page if the user confirms

 ## License